jasontarsi/aws-cloud-resume-challenge/README.md

 ### AWS Lambda Configuration

 An AWS Lambda function was written in Python to retrieve the current visitor count from DynamoDB, increment it by one, return the new value to the website, and write the new value back to DynamoDB.
 This allows the visitor counter to increment each time someone visits my website.
-An IAM role was created and assigned to my Lambda function allowing access to DynamoDB for this purpose
+An IAM role was created and assigned to my Lambda function allowing access to DynamoDB for this purpose.
+You can view my Lambda function [here](/docs/visitor-function.py).

 ### Amazon DynamoDB Configuration